 India, i.e Bharat, as stated in her constitution is a ‘Union of States’ and follows a democratic parliamentary system of governance.
+Naturally, the features of Indian political system are varied.
 The well developed and fully evolved form of democracy that we witness today in India has taken a long span of time to be matured.
 It has seen both ups and downs, but has managed to survive successfully.
 We know that there are many factors which worked for the success of India’s democracy.
 But here we put light on merely the most cardinal factors which directly helped India to preserve their democratic government in the last few decades.

-- Panchayat System: The Panchayat system of ancient India helps the people of India to cope with the culture of democracy.
+- Panchayat System: One of the salient features of Indian political system, The Panchayat system of ancient India helps the people of India to cope with the culture of democracy.
 Panchayat means a council of five and it usually refers to a village council which may or may not have five members- which has a great deal to say about the life of people of village in social, religious, economic and political matters.
 Officially speaking, the panchayat is today the lowest and in a sense the most basic- unit of self government in india.
 Today, there exists a three-tier Panchayat System in India, gram panchayat at the village level, panchayat samiti at the block level and zila parishad at the district level.

 - Electoral Practice: India ensured the voting right of people of India by the Constitution of the India which is supreme law of the country.
 The framers of the Constitution of India described about election of India in the Part XV, Articles 324 to 329 of the Constitution.
 The article 326 says that elections to the House of the People and to the Legislative Assemblies of States to be on the basis of adult suffrage.
 Moreover, the Indian government or leaders always arrange the elections after the said tenure.
 In this approach people always get chance to exercise their power or to choose their favorite candidate.
 Not only this but also the Indian government or leaders always showed due respect toward the verdict of the election.
 India always encouraged electoral practices and showed proper respect toward the verdict of the mass.
 This thing increases the political awareness of the people and they realize that they have an important role to play in the politics.
 So, it helps to boost the political participation of the people of India.
 Thus, since the independence of India the participation of the people is always growing.